Privacy Policy

 | OAuth profile (Google or Discord) | Sign-in if you choose social login.
 We receive your email and display name only — never your password | Supabase auth, scoped to your row |

-| Prompts you submit | To refract them into enhanced prompts — the core service | Sent to Anthropic (primary) or OpenAI (fallback) at request time.
-Stored in your account history so you can revisit past refractions |
+| Prompts you submit | To tune them and generate images — the core service | Sent to Anthropic (Claude Haiku) for prompt analysis, then to the active image model (GPT Image 2 / Nano Banana / FLUX.2) for generation.
+See "Third parties & cross-border data transfer" below for jurisdictions.
+Stored in your account history so you can revisit past work |

-| Enhanced outputs | So you can copy them and use them in your image tool of choice | Your account history in Supabase, scoped to your row |
+| Generated images | So you can view, download, and reuse them | Your account history in Supabase, scoped to your row |

-| Plan and usage state | Track which plan you're on (Free, Starter, Pro, or Studio), your remaining subscription credits, and any top-up credit balance with its expiry date | Supabase (pl_users, pl_subscriptions, pl_credits) |
+| Plan and usage state | Track which plan you're on (Free, Starter, Pro, or Studio), your remaining subscription Pixels, and any top-up Pixel balance with its expiry date | Supabase (pl_users, pl_subscriptions, pl_credits) |

 | Payment state (subscription ID, order ID, status) | Match your Polar checkout to your account; renew, refund, expire | Supabase.
 We never see or store your card number — Polar handles all card data and is PCI DSS Level 1 |